Muhammad Bashar Kiwan: Kuwait

-Iranian and Syrian Assad regime links

-Syria
+Business and political ties

-The Arab Center for Research and Policy Studies identified Bashar Kiwan as part of a network of Syrians residing abroad who accomplished for the Assad regime functions of a dual nature, mainly in the financial and military sphere.
+A 2022 report by the Harmoon Center for Contemporary Studies, a Syrian opposition research centre, identified Bashar Kiwan as part of a network of Syrians residing abroad who it said performed functions of a dual nature for the Assad regime, mainly in the financial and military sphere.

-Bashar Kiwan’s media partnership with Majd Suleiman, United Group for Publishing Advertising and Marketing, is regarded as the media and propaganda arm of the Assad regime in various Arab countries.

-Iran

-Bashar Kiwan was a member of the Syrian-Iranian Business Council (SIBC) and served as an intermediary for the Iranian regime to purchase real estate in Syria alongside his close business associate Mazen Al Tarazi.
+Bashar Kiwan was a member of the Syrian-Iranian Business Council (SIBC).
+According to the Omran Center for Strategic Studies, he served as an intermediary for Iranian purchases of real estate in Syria alongside his business associate Mazen Al Tarazi.
 In March 2019, Mazen Al Tarazi was arrested in Kuwait and charged with money laundering.

 Personal life

 Kiwan is married to French national Angelique Tournoud Kiwan, who he met on a ski trip in college.
 The couple has one son, Jad Kiwan.
 Angelique Tournoud co-founded fashion accessory brand LE MARAIS 101 with Zina Khair, the wife of Bashar Kiwan's business partner Majd Suleiman.